DennisDawson/DennisDawson.github.io/examples.md

 | salary | long |
 | phone | long |

 Suppose you want your employees to have access to the names and phone numbers, but not the position or salary info.
-You can create a view that allows users to see only the columns you want them to see.
+You can create a group that allows users to see only the columns you want them to see.

-To assign access with column-level restrictions, you create a role, assign the role to a group, create a view with the columns the group can access, and then assign the view to the role.
+To assign access with column-level restrictions, you create a role, assign the role to a group, and then grant permissions to the role.

 * [Download and Install the RecordService VM]({{site.baseurl}}/vm.html).